sitepoint/orchestra/readme.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Orchestra is a solid plugin development base formed of Symfony2 components.
+It was originally created during a TripleTime project at [SitePoint](http://www.sitepoint.com)

 Description
 ===========

 Orchestra integrates Doctrine2 and some Symfony2 components into Wordpress to allow developers to easily build admin pages that exceed the built-in Wordpress functionality.

 The basic architecture is as follows:
 * Orchestra mainly has 3 building blocks (components): Doctrine (ORM), Form, Twig.
 These can form a foundation for the development of arbitary plugins.